Hall of Fame

 An outstanding graduate who earned his B.S. degree in Civil Engineering in 1963 with high honors and his MBA degree from UNC-Chapel Hill in 1968 with the Dean’s Scholar Award.
 This distinguished alumnus has risen rapidly in engineering and business management to become one of the most dynamic leaders in the construction industry and the business sector of North Carolina.

 In addition, he has made his mark in public service and is recognized for his contributions to the planning and development of Raleigh, Wake County, and the Research Triangle.
 From 1979-1983 he was Mayor of the City of Raleigh, having served also on the City Council.
 He is President of York Construction Co. of Raleigh, Inc., York Properties, Inc., and other corporations.

-His professional affiliations are many, including first vice president, Board of Trustees of the Urban Land Institute and member of the Institute of Real Estate Management.
-Active in many charitable and educational organizations, he is immediate past president of the NC State Alumni Association.
+His professional affiliations are many, including first vice president, Board of Trustees of the Urban Land Institute, and member of the Institute of Real Estate Management.
+Active in many charitable and educational organizations, he is the immediate past president of the NC State Alumni Association.
 He serves as a member of the Engineering Advisory Council, the Development Board and Executive Committee, and the Student Aid Association Board of Directors.
 He is also a member of the Watauga Club.
 Among his many awards is the 1977 Outstanding Young Alumni Award.

 J.W.
 Willie York CE 1933